An Improved Kernel and Parameterized Algorithm for Almost Induced Matching: A parameterized algorithm

 \section{A parameterized algorithm}

-In this section, we design a parameterized algorithm for \textsc{Almost Induced Matching}.
-Our algorithm is a branch-and-search algorithm that runs in $O^*(1.6957^k)$ time and polynomial space.
-The branching operations in the algorithm determine the exponential component of the running time in branch-and-search algorithms.
-During a branching operation, the algorithm solves the current instance by solving multiple smaller instances.
-We use a parameter $k$ to measure the instance, and $T(k)$ to denote the maximum size of the searching tree generated by the algorithm when running on an instance with the parameter no greater than $k$.
-We can solve the instance in linear time when $k \leq 0$.
-If a branching operation generates $l$ branches and the measure $k$ in the $i$-th instance decreases by at least $c_i$, then this operation generates a recurrence relation
+In this section, we design a parameterized algorithm for \textsc{Almost Induced Matching}, which is a branch-and-search algorithm.
+We use a parameter $k$ to measure the instance, and $T(k)$ to denote the maximum size of the search tree generated by the algorithm when running on an instance with the parameter no greater than $k$.
+Assume that a branching operation generates $l$ branches and the measure $k$ in the $i$-th instance decreases by at least $c_i$.
+This operation generates a recurrence relation

 The largest root of the function $f(x)=1-\sum_{i=1}^lx^{-c_i}$ is called the \textit{branching factor} of the recurrence.
-Let $\gamma$ denote the maximum branching factor among all branching factors.
-The running time of the algorithm is bounded by $O^*(\gamma^k)$.
-Further information regarding the analysis and the solution of recurrences is available in the monograph \cite{kratsch2010exact}.
+Let $\gamma$ denote the maximum branching factor among all branching factors in the search tree.
+The running time of the algorithm is bounded by $O^*(\gamma^k)$~\cite{kratsch2010exact}.